We answer our most frequently asked questions here. If your question isn't here, please contact us - we're happy to help!

-We use the original English supplier of medal ribbon – Toye Kenning & Spencer who hold the Royal Warrant from Her Majesty The Queen – wherever available, and the highest quality ribbon otherwise for all other medals.
+Wherever available, we use the original English supplier of medal ribbon, Toye Kenning & Spencer, which holds the Royal Warrant from His Majesty The King, and the highest quality ribbon otherwise for all other medals.

 Lol we get it.
 How can a little Tassie business be considered a major player in the replica military medal and mounting industry, right?

-Our director, Jimmy, is a veteran himself.
-He started out as a 13 year old in Army Cadets, Army Reserves for 3 years, and then changed over to the Navy, finally discharging in 2006 after 12 years' RAN service and mounting medals since 2004.
+Our director, Jimmy Grice, is a veteran himself starting out as a 13 year old in Army Cadets.
+He did Army Reserves for 3 years before changing over to the Navy.
+He discharged in 2006 after 12 years' RAN service, and has been mounting medals since 2004.

-Foxhole Medals has been operating for over 17 years, and currently has 5 employees who are all people pleasers.
-And we would love to help you if we can.
+Foxhole Medals has been operating for nearly 20 years, and currently has 6 employees who are all people pleasers.
+And who would love to help you if we can.